 - 3/4 cup Silk Organic Unsweetened Soymilk , divided (1/4 cup and 1/2 cup) (***see note)

 - Heat the vegetable broth in a large non-stick skillet over medium-high heat.
 Add the onions and stir to coat for a minute or two.
-Turn down the heat to med-low and let the onions cook about 20 minutes, stirring occasionally.
+Turn down the heat to med-low, add the onion powder, garlic powder, 1/2 tsp salt, and pepper, and stir to combine.
+Let the onions cook about 20 minutes, stirring occasionally.
 Add a tbsp or 2 of water (or more veggie broth) as necessary if the onions start to stick.

 - Meanwhile, rinse and drain your soaked cashews